keep-starknet-strange/satoru/book/src/smart-contracts-architecture/adl-module.md

 - `POSITION_NOT_VALID`: Thrown when a position is not valid, for instance, if it doesn't exist or has already been closed.
 This error ensures that the position associated with the ADL order is valid and open.

-## Imports

-The module imports several libraries and modules to facilitate its functionalities.
-Here are the imports along with a brief description:

-### Core Library Imports
-- `starknet`: A core library providing foundational functionalities required for StarkNet contracts such as handling contract addresses, getting the caller address, and more.
-- `integer`: A library for bounded integer arithmetic operations.

-### Local Imports from `satoru` project
-- `data_store`: Module for data storage functionalities, essential for storing and retrieving information related to markets, positions, orders, etc.
-- `event_emitter`: Module for emitting events on the blockchain, enabling tracking of system changes by users and other contracts.
-- `oracle`: Module for fetching market price data, crucial for ADL operations.
-- `market`: Module containing utilities related to market operations.
-- `position`: Module for position management utilities and definitions.
-- `order`: Module for order management utilities and definitions.
-- `nonce`: Module for nonce management, ensuring order and transaction uniqueness.

 ### Others
 - Additional utility modules are imported for array operations, error handling, and callback utilities to support various functionalities within the ADL module.

 ## Usage Example